ganelonhb/stable-diffusion_gd/README.md

 # stable-diffusion.gd
 A C++ module for Godot to interact with Stable-Diffusion.cpp.

+## Todo

+☐ URGENT A thread for the execution of both context loading and image generation ☐ URGENT Actual Windows and Mac build support...
+☐ Support for img2img
+☐ Support for loading model from user::/
+☐ Improved API access to stable-diffusion.cpp for custom txt2img implementation ☐ Custom GGML backend for loading from buffer
+☐ Suport for loading model from res::/

+☐ Volk support...?

 ## Building

 To get up-and-running, you will want to clone the code onto your machine, then follow these steps.

 1. cd into the stable_diffusion_gd directory.
-2. Compile stable diffusion with a backend of your choice (See [stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp))
+2. Compile stable diffusion with a backend of your choice (See [stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp)) (as of now, vulkan support is borked thanks to Godot's use of Volk).
 3. Find both libstable-diffusion and libggml, and drop them into the proper directory in libs/
 4. Copy the directory into your local copy of godot/modules/
 5. Build Godot using Scons like you would any other module!

 ## Usage

 stable-diffusion.gd offers robust interaction with Stable-Diffusion.cpp.
 Simply add the "StableDiffusion" node to a scene to make use of it.
+The next sections will be dedicated to teaching you how to use the node.

 ### The StableDiffusion Node -- Properties

-The following properties can be used in GDScript, or set in the editor.
+The following properties can be used in GDScript using getters and setters that follow the get_property_name_here and set_property_name_here format, or set in the editor.
 The following section will explain the usage of each one.

 **Prompt.** The prompt property sets the prompt to use with inference.

 **Negative Prompt.** The negative prompt property specifies tokens to penalize, making it less likely that certain concepts will appear in the generation.

 **Model Path.** The model path declares a path to seek the model in.
 Currently, it does *not* support Resources, nor the user:// notation.
-Unless GGML is updated to support loading models from a buffer, resources may never be supported, but soon the codebase will be reorganized to be smarter and interact better with Godot.
+Unless GGML is updated to support loading models from a buffer, resources may not be supported for a while, but soon the codebase will be reorganized to be smarter and interact better with Godot.

 **Width and Height.** The Width and Height properties set the width and height in pixels of the generated image.